DhirajWishal/DynamikEngine-Prototype/README.md

 Dynamik Engine is a community driven game engine currently at its basic stages.
 This engine is primarily designed for 3D FPS games.

-The Dynamik Engine is a library which consists a list of APIs and Tools which the user can use to develop their software with.
+The Dynamik Engine is a library which consists a list of independent/ partially independent APIs and Tools which the user can use to develop their software with.

 The list of APIs:
 - Dynamik/ Core: